When choosing an installer, you’ll want to consider many criteria. We’ve distilled the most important into a comprehensive list below.

 Experience: It’s important to assess the installer’s installation experience.
 How many installations have they completed?
 How many were systems similar to your own in size, design, and materials?
 In addition to installation experience, installers should be familiar with the permitting and interconnection procedures relevant to your property.
 How many installations have they completed in your jurisdiction and utility territory?

 Reviews: When researching prospective installers, be sure to ask for customer references.
 How were other peoples’ experiences with the company?
-Consider checking online reviews at sites like Angie’s List and the Better Business Bureau.
+Consider checking online reviews at sites like Solar Reviews and the Better Business Bureau.

 Materials: With hundreds of manufacturers and products on the market, it can be hard to know what the best panel, inverter, and racking system is for your property.
 You’ll want to ask your installer what components they offer and what their experience has been with those manufacturers.
 Should you desire a specific type of material (an American-made panel, for example) you should express that preference upfront with your installer.